entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dupret *et al*.
 (2009, 2017): Contact suture between nuchal and central plates (external side):nuchal plate indenting central plates (0); straight contact (1).

+> In those taxa that the nuchal plate is absent, this character is scored as 'not applicable'. **Phyllolepid**

 > - The coding of the new Xitun actinolepid is 1.

 > - The coding of *Panjiangosteus eurycephala* is 1.

  11. Shape of the posterior nuchal border: straight (0); convex (1); concave (2).
 > Carr (1991), Character 11; Carr and Hlavin (2010), Character 11; Rücklin *et al*.
 (2015), Character 11; Zhu Y *et al*.
 (2016), Character 11; Jobbins *et al*.
 (2022, 2024), Character 11; Xue *et al*. (submitted), Character 11.

+> In those taxa that the nuchal plate is absent, this character is scored as 'not applicable'. **Phyllolepid**

 > - The coding of the new Xitun actinolepid is 0.